DavidVollmers/Ignis/docs/components/headlessUI/Disclosure.md

   - Ignis.Components.HeadlessUI.DisclosurePanel, Ignis.Components.HeadlessUI
 ---

+## Closing disclosures manually

+To close a disclosure manually when clicking a child of its panel, render that child as a `DisclosureButton`.
+You can use the `AsElement` or `AsComponent` prop to customize which element is being rendered.

+This is especially useful when using disclosures for things like mobile menus that contain links where you want the disclosure to close when navigating to the next page.

+Alternatively, `Disclosure` expose a `Close()` method which you can use to imperatively close the panel, say after running an async action.

+## Transitions

+To animate the opening/closing of the menu panel, use the provided `Transition` component.
+All you need to do is wrap the `DisclosurePanel` in a `Transition`, and the transition will be applied automatically.

+You can read more about transitions [here](/components/headlessUI/transition).

 ## Rendering a different element for a component

 `Disclosure` and its subcomponents each render a default element that is sensible for that component: